syncfusion-content/blazor-docs/blazor/accordion/accessibility.md

 ---
 layout: post
-title: Accessibility in Blazor Accordion Component | Syncfusion
+title: Accessibility
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Accordion component and much more.
+description: Accessibility in Syncfusion Blazor Accordion component and much more.
 platform: Blazor
 control: Accordion
 documentation: ug
 ---

-# Accessibility in Blazor Accordion Component
+# Accessibility

 The [Blazor Accordion](https://www.syncfusion.com/blazor-components/blazor-accordion) component has been designed keeping in mind the [WAI-ARIA](https://www.w3.org/TR/wai-aria-practices/) specifications, by applying the prompt WAI-ARIA roles, states and properties along with the keyboard support.
 Thus, making it usable for people who use assistive WAI-ARIA Accessibility supports that is achieved through the attributes like `aria-multiselectable`, `aria-disabled`, `aria-expanded`, `aria-selected` and `aria-hidden`.
 It helps to provides information about the elements in a document for assistive technology.
 The component implements the keyboard navigation support by following the [WAI-ARIA practices](https://www.w3.org/TR/wai-aria-practices/) and tested in major screen readers.